 In order for a recommendation to be approved by the subcommittee, a quorum of the membership must be present and the recommendation must receive over 50% of the vote.
-For the purposes of the Health and Equity Subcommittee, a quorum will be defined as over 50% of the membership.
+For the purposes of the safety subcommittee, a quorum will be defined as over 50% of the membership.